page contents

 Welcome Letter To My Students:

-Hello, My name is Jennifer Chauvin and I will be your instructor for Micro-Enterprise and or Accounting for the Fall 2025 school year.
+Hello, My name is Jennifer Chauvin and I will be your instructor for Principles of Business and or Accounting for the Fall 2026 school year.
 I am a certified business teacher with a Bachelors degree in Business Education.
-I come to you with 25 years of teaching experience and certifications in Microsoft Word, Quick Books, Customer Service, Regional Micro-Enterprise and State Micro-enterprise.
+I come to you with 26 years of teaching experience and certifications in Microsoft Word, Quick Books, Customer Service, Regional Micro-Enterprise and State Micro-enterprise.
 I am looking forward to sharing my knowledge with you as we begin this new journey.

 Name: Jennifer Chauvin